 First, always contact your chosen airline before flying, as each one has their own rules and stipulations regarding pets and how they should travel.
 Next, book you and your dog’s flight at the same time and as early as possible—most airlines have limited space for pets, so early booking is essential.
 For the safety of your pet, make sure to fly a direct, non-stop flight, and try to aim for a weekday departure.
 Airports are typically less busy on these days, which should help limit potential complications and travel stress.
 To prevent accidents, do not feed your dog for 4–6 hours before flying, and make sure to take them for a walk as close to departure time as possible.
 Lastly, make sure your pup has access to water during travel—risking an accident is better than risking dehydration!

-- Never leave your pet unattended—not for a moment!
-Even with cracked windows, in temperatures of only 85 degrees, the inside of your car can reach 110 degrees in just 10 minutes.
+- Even with cracked windows at only 85°F, the inside of your car can reach 110°F in just 10 minutes.
+Please, please, please never leave your dog in the car unattended.

-- Never allow your dog to hang their head out of the window.
-This might look like fun, but the ASPCA warns this can lead to inner ear damage and even lung infections.
+- Reconsider letting your dog hang their head out of the car window.
+The ASPCA warns this can lead to inner ear damage and even lung infections.

 - The AAA estimates that over 30,000 auto accidents are caused by unrestrained dogs each year.
 Always have your pet in their crate and secured when road-tripping.